-This group analyzes how human settlements and real estate systems shape Pakistan’s urban and rural trajectories.
-It examines housing, infrastructure, regulatory authorities, property markets, and legal frameworks, identifying reforms and strategies that advance sustainable development, strengthen institutional transparency, and promote citizen-centered urbanization.
+This domain examines how human settlements and real estate systems shape Pakistan’s urban and rural futures.
+It considers housing, infrastructure, regulatory authorities, property markets, and legal frameworks, outlining reforms that support sustainable growth, strengthen institutional transparency, and advance inclusive, citizen centered urbanization

 Reimagining how people live, build, and belong through integrated rural–urban planning, inclusive housing, resilient infrastructure, and vibrant community development..